2025 Gaza war protests at universities in the Netherlands: Utrecht University

 Banners hanging from the university building Drift 25 with messages "Cut the ties, no pride in genocide", "<3 (love) Judaism, H8 (hate) Zionism", and "Justice now".

 On 20 March, pro-Palestinian activists chained themselves to the entrance of the administration building at Utrecht University in the Utrecht Science Park, temporarily blocking access.

 On 7 May, a year after the previous attempt at a student encampment in the same location, protesters set up tents and banners in the courtyard of the university's academic library.
 The encampment was established as a permanent protest site and features daily teach-ins, workshops, public lectures, documentary screenings, and community discussions.
 The encampment was named in honor of Palestinian journalist Hossam Shabat that was killed on 24 March 2025 by an Israeli airstrike.

 On 19 May, the protesters also occupied the university building Drift 13 and were met with police intervention.
 Police entered the premises and forcibly removed the students.
 Outside of the building, several protesters were also hit with police violence, with some sustaining injuries.
 The riot police arrested 49 individuals for trespassing and transported them by bus to another location in Utrecht, with most being released later that night.
 The police action was criticized by several staff groups within the university and by the mayor of Utrecht.

 On 3 June, protesters peacefully occupied another university building Janskerkhof 15a, citing insufficient action from the university.
 No lectures were disrupted.
 After an overnight stay, police and the Executive Board issued a final eviction warning, prompting the activists to leave the building peacefully and voluntarily.

 On 18 June, activists in Utrecht blocked parts of Drift street and occupied the university building Drift 25, leading to the closure of the University Library and nearby buildings.
 The occupation lasted until 20 June, when police entered via a crawlspace only to find the building already completely empty.

 On 30 September, about a dozen of activists re-occupied the Drift 25 building demanding a full boycott of Israeli institutions, which the university has so far refused to do.
 The occupation lasted until 2 October with protesters disbanding on their own.

+On 2 December, the building was re-occupied by about 20 activists.
+The protesters called the building after Dr. Hussam Abu Safiya, a Palestinian doctor and director of the Kamal Adwan Hospital in Gaza that was kidnapped by the Israeli army.
+University activities in the building have been canceled or moved to other locations.
+The occupation is ongoing.